Lee-W/Ubuntu-setup/readme.md

 What will be installed
 - Andorid develope enviorment (adt aapt)
 - Python package control (pip for both python 2 and python 3)
+- sublime-text

 ###install-all.sh
-the shell script that will execute all the shell script combine with some basic update and clean up
+execute all the shell script combine with some basic update and clean up

 #AUTHORS